PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 > exit
 ```

 ### Using Shifter with a job scheduler ###

-Shifter is compatible with _SLURM_, the job scheduler installed on Pawsey HPC systems.
+Shifter is compatible with **SLURM**, the job scheduler installed on Pawsey HPC systems.

-The following script permits to execute the bioinformatics example of a previous lesson using the Shifter and the job scheduler:
+As an example, the following script uses a Ubuntu container to output the machine hostname:

 ```
 #!/bin/bash -l